 Cover letter, prospecting and thank you letters

 A cover letter, also referred to as a letter of application, accompanies your resume.
-Cover letters are important because they serve as a first impression of your application materials, and they reflect your writing skills.
+Cover letters are important because they serve as a first impression of your application materials.
+They also reflect your writing skills.

 - Introducing your resume

 - Expressing your personality, skills, experience and enthusiasm for the position

 - Providing support for your candidacy that is not covered by your resume

 It is extremely important that you customize your cover letter for each position and employer you are applying to.

 General cover letter tips:

 - Be concise in your cover letter; keep it to one page.

 - Address the document to a specific person.
-This step may take some extra work, but a cover letter that addresses a specific person by name gets their attention.
-If you absolutely cannot find an individual, then you can use a more generic opening.
+A cover letter that addresses a specific person by name gets attention.
+If you cannot find an individual, then you can use a more generic opening.

 - Sell yourself!
 Be specific about your qualifications, education and experience.
 Indicate why you would be a good fit for the position.
 Think about what from your background has prepared you for the opportunity.

 - Be sure to proofread your letter.
 There should be no grammar or spelling errors.